-The dinosaurs gathered around the flat circular rock rose as one.
+The dinosaurs gathered around the flat, circular rock tablet rose as one.

 The dino crowd promptly sat.